nicolaslima321/nexus/README.md

   - Creation and Management of Survivors and its Inventories of resources
   - Tracking of Resources consumed by survivors
   - Tracking of health of survivors
-  - Authentication system, in the entire app
+  - Authentication system, in the entire app with JWT
   - API Key Protection

 ## Developer Notes